-This page is about how RepairShopr is helping you to be compliant with your Customers.
+This page is about the tools RepairShopr offers to help you comply with the GDPR.
 If you are looking for information on how we are GDPR compliant with YOU (our users), please visit this page: GDPR - RepairShopr and Your Business

 - Specific and Unbundled Consent

 - Right to Erasure (aka Right to be Forgotten)

 Under the GDPR, you may only process personal data if you have a legal basis for doing so.
 Although there are a number of legal bases outlined in the GDPR, consent of the data subject is often the easiest to satisfy.

 In order to obtain a data subject’s consent to market to them, you cannot default any “opt-in” fields for consent to “consent.”
 If you want to store someone's information for general processing of their data, you should ask for that (or make sure you meet another legal basis for such processing).
 If you also want to use the personal data to market to them, you need to separately (unbundled) ask them to opt-in to that use.

 We have provided a few features to help you track user consent, as described in more detail below.

 First, head to Admin > GDPR Center and click “Consent Messaging” to configure it.